A person dealing with different versions of themselves while battling schizophrenia.

 Written by Parth Sharma

 The word schizophrenia originates from the Greek Language.
 The meaning of Schizophrenia can be understood by the split Greek terms schizo, meaning split, and phrene, meaning mind, representing a person's fragmented thinking.
-Schizophrenia is a chronic mental disorder that affects how a person thinks, acts, perceives reality, and relates to others.
+Schizophrenia alters how the brain processes thoughts, memories, and senses, making it challenging to think clearly or manage relationships.
+It can affect all areas of life, from daily routines to personal and professional connections.
+If left untreated, it may lead to behaviours that increase the likelihood of accidents or illness.

-A person with the disorder can show a sudden change in behavior due to the lack of control during a psychotic episode.
+A person with Schizophrenia can show a sudden change in behaviour due to the lack of control during a psychotic episode.
 The illness is not the same for everyone.
 Some people have only one psychotic episode, while others have many episodes during a lifetime but lead relatively everyday lives in between.
 Still, others may have more trouble functioning over time, with slight improvement between full-blown psychotic episodes

-People with the condition are ordinarily not violent.
-More typically, they prefer withdrawal from social settings.
-When people take part in destructive behaviors, it is generally a result of their psychosis and the fear that they're being threatened in some way by their surroundings.
-Caregivers in such cases can give consent to supported admission for the treatment of their loved one at a hospital or clinic.
-This is applicable if and when a violent psychotic episode, causes them to be at risk of injuring themselves or the people around them.
+People with this are ordinarily not violent.
+Schizophrenia symptoms can include hallucinations, delusions, disorganised thinking, and impaired social interaction, leading to social withdrawal.
+When people take part in destructive behaviours, it is generally a result of their psychosis and the fear that they're being threatened in some way by their surroundings.
+Caregivers in such cases can give consent to supported admission for the schizophrenia treatment of their loved one at a hospital or clinic.
+This is applicable if and when a violent psychotic episode causes them to be at risk of injuring themselves or the people around them.

 Types of Schizophrenia